 It can be the case that you have a new set of audience with new products or services, or you have additional set(s) of target audience that are vastly different from your current one.
 Such a change calls for a website redevelopment, as your new website will need to cater to these new buyer personas and increased loads of traffic.

-(10) Your Website Does Not Have A Content Management System
+(10) Your Site Does Not Have A Content Management System

 A CMS is also important if you have an inhouse content management team to oversee your content marketing.
 This makes sure that they can be educated to take charge of updating the articles, videos or infographics daily, without the need for any external vendor or programmer’s help to do so, as it will incur additional costs if so.
 Google loves fresh content, so it is important for your marketing team to be able to update the website frequently.
 If your website currently does not have a CMS, then it’s really time to redesign your website.